taylorkangbeck/mean-shift-rejection/README.md

  * This is the entry point.
 Currently hard-coded for the cifar100 dataset (will automatically download to `~/.mxnet/datasets`), but should be swap out
  * Make note of the various cmd line args
  * I implemented `zmg_norm()`, which should apply ZMG to the gradients when `--zmg` > 0, but I have yet to validate that it works.
+ * Feel free to remove the transforms or any other code that you don't like.
+Most of this was taken from the mxnet docs.

 `environment.yml`
 * The conda environment I used to run this code